[HISTORY: Adopted by the City Council of the City of Las Vegas as indicated in article histories. Amendments noted where applicable.]

 Advertising, publicizing and promoting tourist-related attractions, facilities and events of the City and tourist facilities or attractions within the area.

-Providing police and fire protection and sanitation service for tourist-related events, facilities and attraction located in the City; or
+Providing police and fire protection and sanitation service for tourist-related events, facilities and attractions located in the City; or

 Any combination of the foregoing purposes or transactions stated in the section.